Say It (Tory Lanez song): Background

+Composition

+"Say It" is an alternative R&B with elements of hip-hop, featuring a smooth, melodic sound.
+The track prominently incorporates a sample of the 1994 R&B song "If You Love Me" by Brownstone.
+Throughout the song, Tory Lanez switches between singing and melodic rapping while reflects on a romantic relationship while questioning whether the girl's feelings are genuine or influenced by his success and wealth.
+The vocals from Brownstone and Lanez would go together in the hook.

 Remix and cover versions

 Sevyn Streeter released a remix of the song, with lyric changes.
 Ed Sheeran released a cover on SoundCloud.
 Tory revealed Kanye West's team reached out for the instrumental to record a remix of the song, but the remix has yet to be released.
 Fifth Harmony's Normani also released a cover of the song.